 Kevin O’Leary is known for his role as the shrewd investor “Mr. Wonderful” on ABC’s hit series, Shark Tank, where hopeful entrepreneurs pitch their businesses for a chance to secure capital from Kevin and a panel of investors.
 Now, Kevin is bringing that pitching experience directly to the public.

 Kevin O’Leary has joined forces with my FinTech partner StartEngine — the largest equity crowdfunding platform in the U.S. that has raised over $350M for hundreds of startups from thousands of everyday investors.
-Alongside Hawke Media and a number of known sponsors, Mr. Wonderful and StartEngine host a new pitch competition open to all founders ready to take their turn at pitching this shark.
+Alongside Hawke Media and several known sponsors, Mr. Wonderful and StartEngine host a new pitch competition open to all founders ready to pitch this shark.

-As one of the world’s most interesting investors with the larger-than-life persona to back it up, I took some time to chat with Mr. Wonderful about his roots as an entrepreneur and his advice for people trying to start a business.
+As one of the world’s most exciting investors with a larger-than-life persona to back it up, I talked with Mr. Wonderful about his roots as an entrepreneur and his advice for people trying to start a business.

 Let’s start at the beginning.
 How did you become an entrepreneur?
 From what I’ve read, it seems like you’ve had it in you from a very young age.

-I’ve had the drive to be an entrepreneur ever since I was a teenager.
-I got fired once, from a job at an ice cream parlor, and I knew then and there that I never wanted to have a boss again.
-I wanted to set my own priorities.
+I’ve been driven to be an entrepreneur since I was a teenager.
+I got fired once from an ice cream parlor job, and I knew then and there that I never wanted to have a boss again.
+I tried to set my priorities.

-Why do you believe it’s so important to be honest with entrepreneurs about their business plans?
+Why do you believe it’s essential, to be honest with entrepreneurs about their business plans?

 Being an entrepreneur is a long and lonely road.
 I’ve done it.
-It consumes your life, and I owe it to entrepreneurs to be honest with them.
-If I see a fundamental flaw in a business idea, I’m going to point out that flaw before an entrepreneur dedicates years of their life to something that won’t ultimately succeed.
+It consumes your life, and I owe it to entrepreneurs, to be honest with them.
+If I see a fundamental flaw in a business idea, I will point out that defect before an entrepreneur dedicates years of their life to something that won’t ultimately succeed.
 I think it’s more respectful to the entrepreneur than giving false praise and guiding them down the wrong path.

-Have you ever had a time when one of your business ideas failed, and has it shaped the way you interact with other entrepreneurs?
+Have you ever had a time when one of your business ideas failed, and has it shaped how you interact with other entrepreneurs?

 Absolutely.
 I think failure is a foundational experience for any entrepreneur.
-In fact, if an entrepreneur hasn’t failed, I often won’t invest in them.
-Experiencing failure is a powerful motivating factor.
-Many entrepreneurs need to feel the sting of failure, and without it, many entrepreneurs are naive about just how hard it is to build a successful business.
+If an entrepreneur hasn’t failed, I often won’t invest in them.
+Experiencing failure is a decisive motivating factor.
+Many entrepreneurs need to feel the sting of failure; without it, they are naive about how hard it is to build a successful business.

-What are the qualities you look for in a business when you make an investment?
-What makes an investment stand out?
+What qualities do you look for in a business when you invest?
+What investments stand out?

 I have seen thousands of startup pitches, and there are three components to a great pitch.